kaazing/java.client/README.md

 ## From within Eclipse
 0. Import the project in Eclipse
-0. Right-click on WebSocketFrame.java or WebSocketApplet.java under src/main/java/org.kaazing.net.ws.amqp.demo and run!
+0. Under `gateway.client.java.demo` project, right-click on `WebSocketFrame.java` or `WebSocketApplet.java` in
+src/main/java/org.kaazing.net.ws.demo and run!

 # Running the AMQP 0-9-1 demo